Kamal Ibrahim (soccer)

-Kamal Said Ibrahim (Amharic: ካማል ዕብራህም; born 26 July 1992) is a professional footballer who plays for Melbourne Knights FC in the National Premier Leagues Victoria.
+Kamal Said Ibrahim (Amharic: ካማል ዕብራህም; born 26 July 1992) is a professional footballer who plays for Albion Rovers FC in the Victorian State League 2.

 Early life

 Ibrahim was born in Ethiopia and migrated to Victoria with his mother, three brothers and two sisters in 2003 to escape civil war and conflict.

 Club career

 Ibrahim played for the VIS before earning a scholarship with AIS in 2009.

 Melbourne Heart

 In February 2010, he was signed by Melbourne Heart for its inaugural season on a multi-year deal.
 In August 2010, he was offered a 10-day trial with Polish club Legia Warszawa, which was ultimately unsuccessful.
 He made his début for Melbourne Heart in September 2010 against Brisbane Roar, suffering a four-nil defeat.
 He made a total of three appearances for the Heart, during a season in which he was hampered greatly by injuries.

 South Melbourne (Loan)

 After the 2010–11 A–League season, Ibrahim went on loan to VPL side South Melbourne for the 2011 Victorian Premier League season.

 On 6 April 2012 it was announced that he would be leaving Melbourne Heart.